 Ratio equations usually involve two ratios on both sides of an equation, with three numbers from the ratios given and the forth being solved for.
 Solving ratio equations is all about finding which number, multiplied by the one number given on the side of the missing number, would result in the same relationship as the one on the other side of the equation.

-Other than using our ratio calculator, you can use simple equation rules: multiplying or dividing both sides of the equation in order to leave the missing variable alone on one side of the equation.
+You can use simple equation rules: multiplying or dividing both sides of the equation in order to leave the missing variable alone on one side of the equation.
 For example, solving x:2 = 8:4 for x would be equivalent to solving x / 2 = 8 / 4, requiring us to multiplying both sides by 2, to get to x = 8/4 x 2 = 2 x 2 = 4.

 In our ratio solver / calculator, just leave the part of the ratio you are solving for empty, then press "Calculate" to get what numbers needs to be there to balance the equation.